felipevianna86/felipevianna86/README.md

 <br />

-Hi, I'm Felipe Vianna, a curious and I like to study.
+Hi, I'm Felipe Vianna, I like to study and for now I'm looking foward to a big move in my career.

 **Talking about me:**

-- 💻 I’m currently working at Softplan (Full Stack Software Developer);
+- 💻 I’m currently working at Softplan (Java Developer);
 -  🕵 Always learning;
-- 📍 Brazil, PR;
+- 📍 Brazil, RN;

 **Technologies that ​​I work/study:**